Transit Timing and Duration Variations for the Discovery and Characterization of Exoplanets in the TESS era

-When considering the $O-C$ shapes that each planet makes over a fixed time interval (e.g. from a survey that measures transits for both planets), we will have a factor of $P_2/P_1$ more orbital periods for the inner planet than the outer planet.
+When considering the $O-C$ shapes that each planet makes over a fixed time interval (e.g. from a survey that measures transits for both planets), there will be a factor of $P_2/P_1$ more orbital periods for the inner planet than the outer planet.
 Thus the accumulated time shift of the signal, $\delta t$, builds up more for the inner planet, by one factor of the period ratio.
-In consideration of equation~\ref{eqn:deltaP}, we are left with:
+In consideration of equation~\ref{eqn:deltaP}, one is left with:

-This scaling agrees with analytic work performed in the resonant \citep{2016ApJ...823...72N} and near-resonant \citep{2012ApJ...761..122L,2016ApJ...828...44H} regimes.
-Hence the TTV curves of the two planets are anti-correlated, with the ratio of planetary masses determining the ratio of TTV amplitudes.
-In the case that the masses are equal, the amplitude of the outer planet's TTV is larger because its orbital size needs to change more for its Keplerian orbital energy to equal the change in the inner planet's Keplerian orbital energy.
+This scaling agrees with analytic work performed in the resonant \citep{2016ApJ...823...72N} and near-resonant \citep{Lithwick2012,Hadden2016} regimes.
+Hence the TTV curves of the two planets are often anti-correlated, with the ratio of planetary masses determining the ratio of TTV amplitudes.
+In the case that the masses are equal, the amplitude of the outer planet's TTV is larger because its orbital size needs to change more for its \hbindex{Keplerian orbital energy} to equal the change in the inner planet's Keplerian orbital energy.

 In general, transit timing variations afford a means of measuring the density of exoplanets.
 The two observables associated with a light curve are the time stamp of each photometric measurement and the number of photons measured.
 The number of photons is a dimensionless number, and thus may only constrain dimensionless quantities, such as radius ratio, impact parameter, or the ratio of the stellar size to the semi-major axis.
-The quantities that have units of time --- the period, transit duration, ingress duration --- can constrain the density of the system since the dynamical time relates to stellar density, $\rho$, as $t_{dyn} \approx (G\rho)^{-1/2}$. \citet{2003ApJ...585.1038S} showed that a single transiting planet on a well-measured circular orbit may be used to gauge the density of the star; in the case of multiple transiting planets, the circular assumption may be relaxed \citep{2014MNRAS.440.2164K}.
+The quantities that have units of time --- the period, transit duration and ingress duration --- can constrain the density of the system since the \hbindex{dynamical time} relates to stellar density, $\rho$, as $t_{dyn} \approx (G\rho)^{-1/2}$. \citet{Seager2003} showed that a single transiting planet on a well-measured circular orbit may be used to gauge the density of the star; in the case of multiple transiting planets, the circular assumption may be relaxed \citep{2014MNRAS.440.2164K}.